-1 \times 1 hour examination; or 1,500 words of written work.
+1 x 1 hour examination; or 1,500 words of written work.
 Participation in and satisfactory completion of class exercises.

-References: Advice on references for this subject will be provided at the commencement of teaching.
+References: Advice on references for this subject will be provided

+at the commencement of teaching

 OT283 Ergonomic Fundamentals

 Contact Hours: 15 (15 × 1 hour lectures)

+Prerequisite: OT180

-Prerequisite: OT180 Content: Refer OT280
+Content: Refer OT280

-Assessment: Written assignment (approx. 1,200 words) due at the

-end of the term in which the subject is timetabled.
+Assessment: Written assignment (approx. 1,200 words) due at the end of the term in which the subject is timetabled.

 References: GRANDJEAN E 1973 Ergonomics of the home London Taylor and Francis

-GRANDJEAN E 1982 Fitting the task to the man London Taylor and
+GRANDJEAN E 1982 Fitting the task to the man London Taylor and Francis

-Francis

 OT290 Activity and Technical Skills II

 Contact Hours: 72

 (This subject is made up of the following units:

-OT291 Textile Skills - 24 hours workshop OT292 Ceramics - 24 hours workshop

-OT293 Creative Studies - 24 hours workshop)
+OT291 Textile Skills - 24 hours OT292 Ceramics - 24 hours OT293 Creative Studies - 24 hours)

 Prerequisite: Nil

-Content: This subject develops student skills in a range of basic creative crafts and teaches students how these are employed for therapeutic purposes and what resources are needed for practical implementation of craft programs.
+Content: This subject develops skills in a range of basic creative crafts and teaches students how these are employed for therapeutic purposes.
+It teaches students how to plan and develop resources for the practical implementation of craft programs.
+All workshops are experiential in nature

 While contact hours for the subject will remain constant at 72, different units from this group may be offered from year to year.

 OT291 Textile Skills II

-Contact Hours: 24
+Contact Hours: 24 (8 x 3 hour workshops)

-Prerequisite: Nit
+Prerequisite: Nil

-Content: Refer OT290
+Content: Relevant and contemporary textile skills.

-Assessment: Folio of four practical projects; Resource folder.
+Assessment: Folio of practical projects completed in the unit; Resource folder.

+75% attendance.
-References: Advice on references for the subject will be provided

-at the commencement of teaching.
+References: Advice on references for the subject will be provided at the commencement of teaching.

 OT292 Ceramics

-Contact Hours: 24
+Contact Hours: 24 (8 x 3 hour workshops)

 Prerequisite: Nil

-Content: Refer OT290
+Content: Basic handbuilding and decorative skills.
+Students will be encouraged to develop a problem-solving approach to the use of clay ceramics in an occupational therapy environment.

-Assessment: Folio of four practical projects; Resource folder.
+Assessment: Folio of practical projects completed in unit; Resource folder

+75% attendance
-References: Advice on references for the subject will be provided

-at the commencement of teaching.
+References: Advice on references for the subject will be provided at the commencement of teaching.

 OT293 Creative Studies

-Contact Hours: 24
+Contact Hours: 24 (8 x 3 hour workshops)

 Prerequisite: Nil

-Content: Refer OT290
+Content: Students will be taught skills in a number of relevant and contemporary crafts.

-Assessment: Folio of four practical projects; Resource folder;
+Assessment: Folio of practical projects completed in the unit; Resource folder;

+75% attendance
-References: Advice on references for the subject will be provided

-at the commencement of teaching.
+References: Advice on references for the subject will be provided at the commencement of teaching.

 OT310 Administration & Management 1

 Contact Hours: 21 (6 x 3 hour practical;

 1 x 2 hour lecture/group work;

-1 x 1 hour lecture
+1 x 1 hour lecture Prerequisites: Nil

-Prerequisites: Nil

 Content: This subject aims to introduce students to the importance of the management of occupational therapy service delivery within a human service organization.
-It focusses on the various informal

-and formal mechanisms that are available to plan, organize and communicate occupational therapy throughout an organization.
+It focusses on the various informal and formal mechanisms that are available to plan, organize and communicate occupational therapy throughout an organization.

 Assessment: